DALL-E-Bot: Introducing Web-Scale Diffusion Models to Robotics

 Placing Missing Objects with Inpainting

 In this next experiment, we ask: can DALL-E-Bot precisely complete an arrangement which was partially made by a human?
 We ask users to create example arrangements.
 We mask out the pose of one object and ask DALL-E to inpaint it somewhere in the image (i.e. DALL-E is allowed to change the pixels which do not belong to the fixed objects, in order to place the missing object).
-By comparing to the unmasked image of the user’s arrangement, we can see that DALL-E can accurately place these objects, by taking into account the poses of the other objects placed by the human.
-Examples are shown below.
+The masked image given as input to DALL-E and the inpainting result are shown below.
+DALL-E-Bot predicts a placement for the fork which is semantically correct and also consistent with the rest of the arrangement.
+This can be seen as collaborative human-robot manipulation.
 Quantitative comparisons with baselines show that this is difficult to achieve with heuristics alone, motivating our use of a pre-trained inpainting model.

 Visualising Feature Maps of Real and Generated Images